terrainagency/ScrollSequence.js/README.md

 ## Usage

-ScrollSequence is a <3kb (minified) component that creates a pinned sequence of panels.

-The goal of ScrollSequence is to create an efficient workflow by providing a structure for rapid development of scroll based pages.
+ScrollSequence provides a more efficient workflow for building modular scroll based pages.
+ScrollSequence is available in a development mode with debug tools, and in production (<3kb minified).

 ```javascript
 import {ScrollSequence} from './ghost/components/ScrollSequence.js'